lukeprofits/Monero_Business_Wallet/README.md

 * Configure additional privacy settings if desired.

 * Leave the wallet open and running.
-Incoming payments will automatically be recorded in a local spreadsheet (for taxes), and will then be forwarded based on your preferences.
+Incoming payments will automatically be recorded in a local spreadsheet (for taxes & so that payments received can be auto-detected), and will then be forwarded based on your preferences.

 ## How To Use:
 * Make sure you have [Python 3.8](https://www.python.org/downloads/) or newer installed